Connor12858/CMD_-MyProgram-/README.md

 ## Installing
 Uhhh....
-This wasn't made for use... kinda just s project of mine, [Hand Tracking](https://github.com/Connor12858/Hand-Tracking) is a project currently under development and something you can use!! - When Completed
+This wasn't made for use... kinda just a project of mine, [Hand Tracking](https://github.com/Connor12858/Hand-Tracking) is a project currently under development and something you can use!! - When Completed